towa7bc/SFMLParticleAnimation/README.md

-This is a testing environment for SFML.
+This is a particle animation for SFML.